druglogics/druglogics-synergy/README.md

 ## Example

-The recommended way to run this package is to use it’s Launcher.
+The recommended way to run this package is to use it’s `Launcher`.
 From the root directory of the repo run:

 ```
-java -cp ./target/synergy-1.1.1-jar-with-dependencies.jar eu.druglogics.synergy.Launcher --project=test --inputDir=example_run_ags
+java -cp ./target/synergy-1.2.0-jar-with-dependencies.jar eu.druglogics.synergy.Launcher --project=test --inputDir=example_run_ags
 ```

 or run the mvn profile directly (same input as the command above through the `pom.xml`):